MrTomKimber/kgontologies/README.md

 `pipenv shell` or similar (see your pipenv documentation for alternate options)

+This will result in a new shell environment being opened within your terminal window, the name of which will be shown in (brackets) at the prompt, looking something like:

+`(kgontologies):$`

+[!NOTE]
+N.B.
+Take note of the name of the new environment shown here in brackets as it may slightly deviate from this document.
+In later commands, you may need to adjust accordingly.

 Once your environment is up and running, a quick setup step to register the environment in jupyter might be necessary/useful, this can be done by running the command:

 `python -m ipykernel install --user --name=kgontologies`